undeMalum/portfolio/content/posts/july-activity/index.md

 ***

 # Other activities
-Naturally, I participated in many more activities - mostly my usual pack cardio + stretching - but, in addition to these two, I also swam quite a bit and made long bike trips (30-50km).
-However, there's not much to talk about because swimming was just swimming and trips were rather a way to commute from one place to another and nothing interesting happened there.
+Naturally, I participated in many more activities - mostly my usual pack: cardio + stretching - but, in addition to these two, I also swam quite a bit and made long bike trips (30-50km).
+However, there's not much to talk about because swimming was just swimming and trips were rather a way to commute from one place to another on previously-known roads and nothing interesting happened there.
 Nevertheless, I find it worth mentioning.

 ***
 {{< neighbouring >}}